IEOR140-T5/Project2/README.md

 The robot will stop or turn when it reaches a specific numbers of black market detections.

 * **Class Responsibilities**: The class Tracker take responsiblity for the calibration setup and basic control of the robot.
 For Milestone 2, the only method we implement is go() which is detailed above.

-* **Explain how submethods work**: It helps the tracker and the robot to stop, delay, or turn at a desired angle.

 **Most Interesting/Challenging Parts**: We found that the most interesting portion of the project was implementing the light sensors.
 The light sensors, in our opinion, were the most intriguing